-- 1. The time for filing an appeal shall be 14 days.
-This time limit may not be extended and restored, and it shall commence on the day when a reasoned judgement has been handed over to the party.
-The moment of handing over of the reasoned judgement shall be the moment when the copy of the reasoned judgement is served on the party according to Articles 70-78 or Article 2591 of this Code, as well as after the time limits prescribed by Article 2591(1) have expired. - 2.
-If a person authorised to file an appeal is present during the announcement of the reasoned judgement, the time limit for filing an appeal shall start from the time when the judgement is announced.
+1. The time for filing an appeal shall be 14 days.
+This time limit may not be extended and restored, and it shall commence on the day when a reasoned judgment has been handed over to the party.
+The moment of handing over of the reasoned judgment shall be the moment when the copy of the reasoned judgment is served on the party according to Articles 70-78 or Article 259 of this Code, as well as after the time limits prescribed by Article 259(1) have expired.

+2. If a person authorised to file an appeal is present during the announcement of the reasoned judgment, the time limit for filing at appeal shall start from the time when the judgment is announced.